4chirinos/hackathon/README.md

 - Pip 3
 - The project was run using Chrome (Version 90.0.4430.85 (Official Build) (x86_64))

-Probably you a different Chrome version.
+Probably you have a different Chrome version.
 In that case, you will need to download the Selenium driver for that version.
 Once you download the driver, remove the file "chromedriver" already present in the project and paste the new one keeping the same name.